dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 1. Navigate to your new GitHub repository using the link output by `azd`.

 1. Select the **Actions** tab to view the repository workflows.
 You should see the new workflow either running or already completed.
-Select the workflow to view the details of the run.
-The job steps are visible in the logs of the run.
+Select the workflow to view the job steps and details in the logs of the run.
 For example, you can expand steps such as **Install .NET Aspire Workload** or **Deploy application** to see the details of the completed action.

     :::image type="content" source="media/github-action.png" alt-text="A screenshot showing the GitHub Action workflow steps.":::